Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Behavior:** Tech-savvy, Lucia prefers mobile-friendly solutions that allow her to manage her finances on the go.
 She uses various apps for budgeting and financial tracking but needs a more comprehensive solution for debt management.
 - **Challenges:** Managing inconsistent income as a freelancer while staying on top of debt repayment and savings goals.
 - **Needs:** A cloud-based tool with a mobile-friendly interface that allows her to easily manage and track her debt repayment, offers budgeting tools tailored to variable income, and provides insights into achieving her financial goals.

-### 4.5.
-Assumptions and Risks

-Note: The 'Assumptions and Risks' section was identified as potentially redundant, as the principles surfaced during the review felt either generic or unnecessary.
-It will be kept as a placeholder for now, in case a more meaningful principle emerges in the future.

 ## 5. Jobs-to-be-Done (JTBD)